openbmc/docs/designs/expired-password.md

 the BMC's initial expired password and password expired for another cause such as aging or via the `passwd --expire` command.

-This design is intended to enable the phosphor-webui web application to implement a password change dialog for the signon screen.
+This design is intended to enable the webui-vue web application to implement a password change dialog for the signon screen.

 Per the above design, when the web app uses either `/login` or `/redfish/v1/SessionService` to establish a session and the account has an